kubernetes-sigs/kustomize/CONTRIBUTING.md

    the repo in question.
 1. The [repo owners](OWNERS) will respond to your issue promptly.
-1. If your proposed change is accepted, and you haven't already done so, sign a Contributor License Agreement (see details above).
+1. Fork the repo, develop and test your code.
-1. Fork the desired repo, develop and test your code.
+   See the [github workflow guide].
-   See the [github workflow guide] for more information.
+1. For _new features_, provide a markdown-based demo following
-1. For new features, provide a markdown based demo following the pattern established in the `demos` directory.
+   the pattern established in the [demos](demos) directory.
    Run `bin/pre-commit.sh` to test your demo.
 1. Submit a pull request.

 ## Community, discussion, contribution, and support